philipp-spiess/react-event-benchmark/README.md

 # React Event Benchmark

 This simple benchmark will profile the impact of synthetic events in React.

 To do this, I created a custom build of `react-dom` with the whole event system removed.
 All other features are similar to `react-dom`.

 In the benchmarks, I call it `react-slim-dom` (it's ~30% less code than `react-dom`).

 ## Test Setup

 To test the impact of the event system, we're mounting 100 levels of `<div />` element, each with an `onClick` and `onClickCapture` handler.

 Then, we trigger `dispatchEvent()` on the deepest element so that all event listeners fire.

 In the native event test, we use `componentDidMount` to add native event listeners and `componentWillUnmount` to remove them.

-## Caveats
+## Results without setState

-The benchmark currently ignores state updates.
-This will need to be changed in order to have a good comparison.
+The following numbers where created on a MacBook Pro (15-inch, 2016), 2,7 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3, on macOS 10.13.5 (17F77).

+These benchmarks currently ignore state updates.
 React's synthetic event system can batch state updates within the same event and thus receive additional performance improvements since the tree only needs to be re-rendered after all events are processed.
 This improvement is not possible when relying on native event dispatching.

-## Results

-The following numbers where created on a MacBook Pro (15-inch, 2016), 2,7 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3, on macOS 10.13.5 (17F77).

 ### Chrome 67.0.3396.99